anthonyjrizzo/projects/README.md

 # projects
-A catch-all repository for miscellaneous, non-school related projects.
+A catch-all repository for miscellaneous and school related projects.